microsoft/EntraSuite-Training/Scenarios/Scenario3.md

 ## Request social networking access
 In this section, we validate that a Marketing department user can request access to social networking sites.
-1. Sign in to the device where you have installed the Global Secure Access client with a user that is a member of the Marketing team (or a user that has authorization to request access to the example Internet Access – Allow Social Networking sites access package).
+1. Sign in to the device where you have installed the Global Secure Access client with a user that is a member of the Marketing team (or a user that has authorization to request access to the example Internet Access ï¿½ Allow Social Networking sites access package).
 2. In a browser, validate blocked access to a site in the Social Networking category that the baseline security profile blocks.
 For example, try accessing youtube.com.

     ![imagen 25](../images/IA-25.png)

 3. Browse to https://myaccess.microsoft.com.
 Select **Access packages**.
-Select **Request** for the *Internet Access – Allow Social Networking sites* access package.
+Select **Request** for the *Internet Access ï¿½ Allow Social Networking sites* access package.

     ![imagen 26](../images/IA-26.png)

 4. Select **Continue**.
 Select **Request**.
 5. If you configured approval for the access package, sign in as an approver.
 Browse to https://myaccess.microsoft.com.
 Approve the request.
 6. Sign in as a Marketing department user.
 Browse to https://myaccess.microsoft.com.
 Select **Request history**.
-Validate your request status to Internet Access – Allow Social Networking sites is Delivered.
+Validate your request status to Internet Access ï¿½ Allow Social Networking sites is Delivered.
 7. New settings may take a few minutes to apply.
 To speed up the process, right-click the Global Secure Access icon in the system tray.
 Select **Log in as a different user**.
 Sign in again.
 8. Try accessing sites in the social networking category that the baseline security profile blocks.
 Validate that you can successfully browse them.
 For example, try browsing youtube.com.